Arousal

 Wikipedia

-Arousal is the act of arousing or the state of being aroused.
-It is also a physiological and psychological state of being awake.
+In common parlance, arousal refers to the stimulation of feelings or a sexual stimulation.
+Scientifically, arousal is a physiological and psychological state of being awake or reactive to stimuli.
 It involves the activation of the reticular activating system in the brain stem, the autonomic nervous system and the endocrine system, leading to increased heart rate and blood pressure and a condition of sensory alertness, mobility and readiness to respond.

 There are many different neural systems involved in what is collectively known as the arousal system.
 Four major systems originating in the brainstem, with connections extending throughout the cortex, are based on the brain's neurotransmitters, acetylcholine, norepinephrine, dopamine, and serotonin.
 When these systems are in action, the receiving neural areas become sensitive and responsive to incoming signals.